Shadowlands (1993 film): Cast

+Reception

 Critical reception

 Shadowlands received positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported that 97% of critics have given the film a positive review based on 30 reviews, with an average rating of 8.02/10.
 The site's critics consensus reads, "Thanks to brilliant performances from Debra Winger and especially Anthony Hopkins, Shadowlands is a deeply moving portrait of British scholar C.S.
 Lewis's romance with American poet Joy Gresham."

 Roger Ebert of the Chicago Sun-Times called the film "intelligent, moving and beautifully acted."